WinVector/Examples/TimeSeries/README.md

 Our group is available to give on-site or remote training on these tools and techniques.

+The slides for of the material is here: https://github.com/WinVector/Examples/blob/main/TimeSeries/TimeSeries.pdf

-This will be publicly presented here:
+And the tutorial/training will be publicly presented here:

 <a href="https://odsc.com/california/odsc-west-schedule-2024/">